Iryney Bilyk: Life

 Bishop Bilyk was born in the family of clandestine Greek-Catholics Ivan and Anna (née Krentiv) Bilyk.
-After graduation of the school education, he three times joined different universities, but two times was excluded, because of religion persecutions.
+After graduating from school education, he three times joined different universities, but two times was excluded, because of religion persecutions.
 Finally, after a compulsory service in the Soviet Army, he graduated Faculty of Physics in Taras Shevchenko National University of Kyiv in 1977.
 Then he worked almost ten years in the Soviet North Caucasus in Kabardino-Balkar ASSR.

 During all this time he was clandestine member of the Order of Saint Basil the Great, where he had a profession in October 1967 and a solemn profession on 13 October 1978.
 Bilyk was ordained as priest on 14 October 1978, after completing clandestine theological studies.
 Then he continued his studies, after liberty of the Ukrainian Catholics in the Pontifical University of St. Thomas Aquinas in Rome.

 He served as priest clandestinely in time of persecution and after this, during 1990–1994 was the Rector of the new-revived Theological Academy in Ivano-Frankivsk.

 On 15 August 1989 Fr.
 Bilyk was consecrated to the Episcopate as auxiliary bishop.
 His consecration was the last one in the "Catacomb Church", before Dissolution of the Soviet Union.
 The principal and consecrator was clandestine bishop Sofron Dmyterko.
 On 16 January 1991 this consecration, among other clandestine consecrations, was confirmed by John Paul II with appointment as Titular Bishop of Novae.